CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-Postman-environments.png" src="images/Lab08-Postman-environments.png" width="100%"/>

-Once the API is deployed, you can test it using the files in the `webpage1` folder.
-But before, you need to change the value of the variable `apiUrl` to the value obtained above.
+Once the API is tested, you can see it working inside a web page.
+The files in the `webpage1` folder are the mininmal web page.
+But before opening in your browser the file "index.html", you need to change the value of the variable `apiUrl` to the value obtained above.

 The JavaScript code uses jQuery to create a "GET" request as soon as the web page loads and a "POST" request when the visitor submits the form.